 Regarding Sudan’s relations with the United States, al-Bashir said he is “convinced that dealing with President-elect Donald Trump will be a lot easier than dealing with others, because he is a straightforward person”.

 “He [Trump] focuses on the interests of the American citizen unlike those who used to speak about transparency, democracy and human rights.
-He is a businessman who seeks to achieve interests and it would clear and easy to deal with him,” al-Bashir said.
+He is a businessman who seeks to achieve interests and it would be clear and easy to deal with him,” al-Bashir said.